 Twenty years ago, Lea and Street (1998) introduced the idea that academic literacies could be approached from a place that emphasized student identity, power dynamics within and beyond the classroom, and the diverse forms of literacy practices that were happening in different disciplines.
 Their work, while initially focused on what was happening in post-secondary spaces, laid the groundwork for a way to conceptualize what fluencies we expect our students to demonstrate in secondary classrooms.

-The time is ripe for a reimagining of academic literacies that considers the blurring of disciplinary lines in K-16 contexts.
+The time is ripe for a deeper understanding of academic literacies that considers the blurring of disciplinary lines in K-16 contexts.
 Like Lea and Street, I believe that such work cannot occur without bringing in both student and teacher perspectives of academic literacy.
-To that end, this research includes students and teachers in three contexts: high school, two-year college, and university.
+To that end, this research includes students and teachers.
 The aims of this research are:

 - To elicit teacher and student perceptions on what it means to demonstrate “academic literacy”.

 - To explore the ways these perceptions change over time and across contexts.

 - To explore the divergences and commonalities between teachers’ and students’ perceptions of academic literacy.